Casella Waste Systems (CWST)

 Underperform

-We aren’t fans of Casella Waste Systems.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.
+Casella Waste Systems doesn’t impress us.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst